azurecitadel/azurecitadel/content/terraform/fundamentals/09-import.md

    ```

    * Copy the example into your main.tf

+       > Note that the block above deviates from the docs page
+       > * resource group references have been updated to *azurerm_resource_group.basics*.
+       > * identifier label has been set to *import_example*.
+You would usually set the identifier to your preferred name.
+Please keep it as *import_example* for this lab.

    * Set the name to your storage account's name
-   * Set the references to the resource group to *azurerm_resource_group.basics*
-   * Set the Terraform identifier to *import_example*

-   > You would usually set the identifier to your preferred name.
-Please keep it as *import_example* for this lab.
-   >
        > Don't worry that the other arguments do not match your created resource yet.

 1. Import the resource

-    ```shell
+    ```bash
     terraform import azurerm_storage_account.import_example $saId
     ```